-We recently joined our friends at TINYpulse for a webinar on how to use company values to drive success.
+We joined our friends at TINYpulse for a webinar on how to use company values to drive success.
 During the presentation, TINYpulse’s head of marketing shared a “Mission to Mars” exercise to help if you’re struggling with how to write core values.

 How to Write Core Values in 4 Steps